Make Your Own Veggie Plate

 What Are the Makings of a Veggie Plate

-2.These veggie trays need a little bit of prep ahead of time, but you can make them for your weekend lunch or snack and save some to have for during the week.
+2. These veggie trays need a little prep ahead of time, but you can make them for your weekend lunch or snack and save some for the week.
 It will be your little oasis time at the office when you eat them

-3.The first “Not Your Boring Vegetable Tray” is anything but boring, it has a Mediterranean influence and uses eggplant and bell pepper that you can find now at the farmers’ markets.
+3. The first “Not Your Boring Vegetable Tray” is anything but boring; it has a Mediterranean influence and uses eggplant and bell pepper, which you can find now at the farmers’ markets.
 I roasted the eggplant and made a dip!

 Menu Ideas for Deliciously Different Veggie Plates